Join the AEDP® Experiential Assistant Learning Community

 💡 Not sure if you qualify—or want to explore assisting before fully committing?

-Member Benefits
+EALC Benefits

 • June 12: Simone Levey — Topic TBD

-• October 16: Dale Trimble — Shame
+• October 16: Dale Trimble — Working with Shame

-Additional Benefits by Level
+Additional Benefits

-After all 5 modules of the same course: 1 free live online seminar ($250 value or course credit)
+• One complimentary live online seminar ($250 value or course credit)

 To participate in the EALC program, you must complete an online application (see button below).
 Only applicants with a completed application will be considered for EA positions, and you will be notified of acceptance or reasons for non-acceptance.
 Accepted applicants will be informed of which courses they are eligible to assist—Immersion, ES1, and/or ES2.
 New EALC members are added to a special EA-only discussion group for communication and collaboration (coming soon) and will be included in the list of EAs invited to assist in upcoming courses.
 To remain in the program, EAs must accept at least one offer per year, either 1 Immersion or 1 Skills module every 12 months.